 "It was fine," I said leading her over to the baggage claim.
 By then only my bag was left on the conveyer belt.
 "Where's Dad?"

 "He's at home with Grams and Pops, their flight landed earlier today," she explained, "He didn't want to leave them alone."

 "Oh" was my genius reply.
-I really did not know what else to say.
-I did not want to bring up Eli in this crowded airport.
+I really didn't know what else to say.
+I didn't want to bring up Eli in this crowded airport.
 I wanted the details, but they would have to wait until we were home.

 "You ready?"
 I turned to my Mom, there were fresh tears running down her face.

 "Are you okay, Mom?"
 I asked sweeping my fingers under her eyes, trying to stop the tears.

 "I'm sorry Edward, I promised myself that I wasn't going to do this here, but I just forgot how much you two looked alike.
 Not that I am comparing you two," she added quickly "It's just hard.
 I know it's you but it's just, you know."
 I understood what she could not say, she was use to Eli.